About Shoji Arts

 The name Shoji Arts comes from Zen.
 It is the shoji officer of Zen ritual who looks after the overall wellness of the practicing community in a Zen meditation hall.
 This is the person who serves the tea, lights the candles, monitors the comfort and safety of the practitioners, and so much more.
 The shoji is instrumental to the ceremony.

 About shiatsu & Thai massage

 Check out the following time lapse video of a 75-minute bodywork session incorporating shiatsu and Thai massage techniques.
-(I will get the video on the website ASAP, but there is a link for now!)
 The video is courtesy of Ducson Nguyen, alderperson for the City of Ithaca's 2nd Ward, who is pictured in the video as the receiver.

 Shiatsu and Thai massage draw on oriental medicine, holistic health and bodywork techniques to address physical and energetic conditions.
-They are fully clothed modalities conducted on a mat on the floor.
-To read more about each modality, see my Bodywork page.
+These modalities are fully clothed and conducted on a mat on the floor.
+To read more about each modality, see the Healing Arts page.